8mm (film): Plot

-Private investigator Tom Welles is contacted by Daniel Longdale, attorney for wealthy widow Mrs. Christian, whose husband has recently died.
-While clearing out her late husband's safe, she and Longdale find an 8mm movie which appears to depict a real murder of a girl, but Mrs. Christian wants to know for certain.
-Welles is instructed by Longdale and Mrs. Christian not to reproduce the snuff film in any way, and to not tell anyone else about the investigation.
+Private investigator Tom Welles is contacted by Daniel Longdale, attorney for wealthy widow Mrs. Christian.
+While clearing out her recently deceased husband's safe, she and Longdale find an 8mm movie which appears to depict a real murder of a girl, but Mrs. Christian wants to know for certain.
+Welles is instructed by Longdale and Mrs. Christian not to reproduce the film in any way, and to keep the investigation secret.

 After looking through missing persons files, Welles discovers the girl is Mary Ann Mathews and visits her mother, Janet, in North Carolina.
-She allows Welles to search her house, and he finds Mary Ann's diary, in which she says she went to Hollywood to become a film star.
-He asks Mrs. Mathews if she wants to know the truth, even if it is unbearable.
-She says that she wants to know what happened to her daughter.
+She allows Welles to search her house, and he finds Mary Ann's diary, in which she says she relocated to Hollywood to become a film star.
+Mrs. Mathews demands that he find out what happened to her daughter.

-In Hollywood, with the help of adult video store employee Max California, Welles delves into the world of underground (and sometimes illegal) fetish pornography.
-He attempts to find out if snuff films are real, or if there is anyone in this underworld who was connected to this film.
-Contact with sleazy talent scout Eddie Poole leads them to director Dino Velvet, whose violent pornographic films star a masked man known as "Machine" who rapes and tortures women.
-To gain more evidence, Welles pretends to be a client interested in commissioning a hardcore BDSM film to be directed by Velvet and starring Machine.
-Velvet agrees and arranges a meeting in New York City.
+In Hollywood, aided by adult video store clerk Max California, Welles infiltrates the world of underground fetish pornography.
+He attempts to find out if snuff films are real, or if anyone was connected to this film, but finds no evidence that a snuff film industry exists.
+Contact with sleazy talent scout Eddie Poole leads Welles and Max to director Dino Velvet; Velvet's violently pornographic films often feature a masked man named "Machine", who not only brutalizes and tortures women, but also resembles the man featured in Christian's snuff film.
+To gain more evidence, Welles and California travel to New York and pose as clients interested in commissioning a hardcore BDSM film to be directed by Velvet and starring Machine.
+Velvet appears to agree, and schedules a meeting.

-The meeting turns out to be an ambush.
-Longdale and Poole appear and hold Welles at gunpoint.
-It is now clear that the film was real; Mr. Christian contacted Longdale to procure a snuff film, and being unable to find one, he commissioned Velvet and Poole to make one.
+The meeting turns out to be an ambush, as Longdale and Poole appear and hold Welles at gunpoint.
+The film is revealed as authentic; Mr. Christian contacted Longdale to procure a snuff film, and being unable to find one, Longdale commissioned Velvet and Poole to make one.
 Velvet and Machine produce a bound and beaten Max, whom they abducted to force Welles to bring them the only surviving copy of the film.
-As Longdale and Welles go to Welles' car to retrieve the film, Longdale admits that he never thought Welles would get as far as he did, and just wanted to placate Mrs. Christian with the investigation.
-Once he delivers it, Longdale and Velvet burn it and kill California.
-As they are about to kill Welles, he tells them that Mr. Christian paid $1 million for the film; Velvet, Poole, and Machine received $50,000 and Longdale kept the major portion.
-In an ensuing fight, Velvet and Longdale are both killed; Welles wounds Machine and escapes.
+As Longdale and Welles go to Welles's car to retrieve the film, Longdale admits he never thought Welles would get as far as he did, and just wanted to placate Mrs. Christian with the investigation.
+Once Welles delivers the film, Longdale and Velvet burn it and kill Max.
+As they are about to kill Welles, he confesses Mr. Christian paid $1 million for the film; Velvet, Poole, and Machine received $50,000 and Longdale kept the major portion.
+In an ensuing fight, Velvet and Longdale are killed; Welles wounds Machine and escapes.